so-lu/RAK8212_itracker_firmware_based_on_nRF5SDK15.0_freertos/README.md

 3. Server command

-    Server is WisLTE moudle, which could be connected to PC and send AT commmand via usb and  serial port,like below:
+    Server is WisLTE moudle, which could be connected to PC and send AT commmand via usb by serial port, like below:
     ![](https://github.com/RAKWireless/RAK8212_itracker_firmware_based_on_nRF5SDK15.0_freertos/blob/master/%E5%BE%AE%E4%BF%A1%E5%9B%BE%E7%89%87_20180827102445.jpg)
     The command may be different for different net operator, so every command detail could be seen on https://www.quectel.com/product/bg96.htm